Contents

 ```

 and upload this document.
-The resulting JSON
+The resulting JSON object will have 3 fields: _id,

-.
+history, and README.md.
 In the editor, these fields are visible in the Source Code

 tab.
-Then you can edit this document by passing in ?id=example/foo
+Then you can edit this document by passing in ?id=example/foo.

-(plus sign) to indicate that a field should be quoted.
+Recall that markover uses a + (plus sign) to indicate that a field should be quoted.

-You can create a new document by renaming the _id
+You can create a new document by renaming the _id field to bar and uploading.

-You can change the source document name using the option md
+You can change the source document name using the option md to the editor.

-would look for the READMEFIRST.md
+For example, ?md=READMEFIRST.md would look for the READMEFIRST.md field for

 the source document.